Let’s talk everything puzzles, including useful puzzle tips and tricks for you.

 ROLLABLE PUZZLE MAT:

-Pros: It’s affordable (around $30) and something you can use over and over again.
+It’s something you can use over and over again.
 Also, the felt mat helps keep things in place more than a piece of poster board would.

 Puzzles We Love

 Our puzzle tradition started with Dan gifting me a Disney themed puzzle for the holidays.
-We’ve kept the theme alive a few years but have added other puzzle, outside Disney, to the mix year round.
-Usually our criteria is that it’s 500 to 1000 pieces, has color and is a design that appeals to us.
+We’ve kept the theme alive a few years but have added other puzzle, outside Disney, to the mix year-round.
+Usually our criteria is that it’s 500 to 1,500 pieces, has color and is a design that appeals to us.

 Difficult and Extra Challenging 2D Options for Advanced Jigsaw Puzzle Enthusiasts